Women's Participation in Open Source Software: A Survey of the Literature: Research Method

-We performed a systematic mapping of the literature (SML) approach because we expected existing research to be fragmented and not follow common terminology or use established theoretical concepts.
+We performed a systematic mapping of the literature (SML) because we expected the existing research to be fragmented and not follow common terminology or use established theoretical concepts.
 The systematic mapping of the literature is suitable in such circumstances because it maps the available evidence~\cite{petersen2008systematic,petersen2015guidelines}, categorizing and aggregating knowledge dispersed across disconnected studies.
 This section details our method, which is based on established guidelines~\cite{petersen2015guidelines,kitchenham2010systematic}.

 Fig~\ref{fig_method} depicts the steps and phases of our research method.
-We started by \textsc{Planning the SML}.
-Three researchers had four meetings to formulate research goals and questions, elaborate the search protocol, define the inclusion and exclusion criteria, and test the search protocol.
-We piloted the search in Google Scholar and selected four control papers, then executed the search string again and validated that the control papers could be retrieved.
-We then moved to the second stage of \textsc{Conducting SML}, in which we executed the search string in the selected databases, conducted backward and forward snowballing, contacted the most prolific authors, applied the inclusion and exclusion criteria to filter the studies, and extracted data to answer the research question.
+Three researchers held four meetings to formulate the protocol.
+We piloted the search in Google Scholar and refined the search string, validating it with four control papers~\cite{robles2016women,vasilescu2015perceptions,terrell2017gender, canedo2020work}.
+We then executed the search string in the selected databases, conducted backward and forward snowballing, contacted the most prolific authors, applied the inclusion and exclusion criteria to filter the studies, and extracted data to answer the research question.